Eribe Doro

-Eribe Doro (born 26 March 2001) is a professional rugby league footballer who plays as a for Bradford Bulls in the Super League.
+Eribe Doro (born 26 March 2001) is a professional rugby league footballer who plays as a for the Bradford Bulls in the Super League.

 Background

 Doro is of Nigerian descent.
 He went to The Blue Coat School, Oldham.

 Doro played for Saddleworth Rangers as a junior before signing with the Warrington Wolves academy.

 Career

 Warrington Wolves

 Doro made his Super League début in round 12 of the 2020 Super League season, for the Warrington Wolves against the Castleford Tigers.

 In round 11 of the 2021 Super League season, he scored his first try in the Super League during Warrington's 44-18 victory over Leigh.

 Widnes Vikings (loan)

 Doro was loaned to Widnes Vikings in the RFL Championship for the 2021 season, this was extended for the 2022 season without a call back option.

 Halifax Panthers

 Doro signed for Halifax Panthers in the RFL Championship for the 2023 season.

 Bradford Bulls

 On 3 August 2023, Doro transferred to Bradford Bulls in the RFL Championship.